Info for

 Program Details

 This program was created by DC and Ontario Tech for individuals who plan to take Ontario Tech’s Bachelor of Commerce (Honours) degree program.
-The bridging courses required for admission to the degree program are embedded in the curriculum and if you achieve a minimum cumulative grade point average of 3.5 in each semester of your DC courses and no grade below C in your Ontario Tech courses, you can apply directly to the third year of the degree program.
-The Ontario Tech embedded courses are flexible and subject to change by Ontario Tech.
+The bridging courses required for admission to the degree program are embedded in the curriculum, and if you achieve a minimum cumulative grade point average of 3.5 in each semester of your DC courses and no grade below C in your Ontario Tech courses, you can apply directly to the third year of the degree program.
+The Ontario Tech embedded courses are flexible and subject to change.
 Academic planning assistance will be offered to you by a Durham College student advisor representative.

 As a student participating in this program, you will be registered at DC and at Ontario Tech.
-Ontario Tech offers classes in the evenings and the annual calendars including reading week are generally different.
-Students are expected to attend all classes that are scheduled.
+The annual calendars, including reading week, are generally different for each institution.
+Students are expected to attend all scheduled classes.
 In addition, the two institutions use different learning management systems.

 For more information please visit Ontario Tech's Bachelor of Commerce (Honours) Frequently Asked Questions.